ramevans/Medical_Platform/README.md

 There are unit tests written to verify their implementations in the `unit_tests/` directory with all the documentation necessary to explain the functionality being tested

+### Mobile Application
+The mobile application files are located in `mobile_application/` directory. this application is buit only for Android device at the current moment